MatthewBayfield/eventabase/README.md

 <img src='docs/screenshots/user_profile_section.png' alt="screenshot of a user's homepage profile section" width=50% height=50%>

-##### Post Event section
+##### Host Event section
-The post events section displays the user's current event adverts, as well as the details of upcoming events that the user is confirmed to host.
+The host events section displays the user's current event adverts, as well as the details of upcoming events that the user is confirmed to host.
 The user can toggle between viewing each set of events using the event type radio inputs.
 Each event advert can be deleted using the 'delete advert' button, whilst the upcoming events can be cancelled using the cancel buttons for each event.
+The upcoming events also have an attendee info button, that when clicked retrieves the contact details of the attendees of the event, displayed in a contact info modal.

 Upcoming events whose occurrence dates have passed are automatically, after refresh, deleted and no longer displayed.
 Similarly event adverts whose closing dates have passed, are automatically, after refresh, moved into the user's upcoming events.

 The section also contains the post event button, that when clicked opens the post events modal form, and thus allows the user to post new event adverts that they wish to host.